Yousra Aafer joined the David R. Cheriton School of Computer Science on January 1, 2020 as an Assistant Professor.

 Kimon's past work includes higher-order optimization methods for machine learning and signal processing problems.

-Xi He will be joining the David R. Cheriton School of Computer Science as a tenure-track Assistant Professor in spring 2019.
+Xi He joined the David R. Cheriton School of Computer Science as an Assistant Professor in spring 2019.

 Xi graduated from National University of Singapore with double degree in Applied Mathematics and Computer Science.

-Gautam Kamath will be joining the David R. Cheriton School of Computer Science in July 2019.
+Gautam Kamath joined the David R. Cheriton School of Computer Science in July 2019.

-Gautam is currently a PhD student at MIT, affiliated with the Theory of Computing group at CSAIL.
+Gautam was a PhD student at MIT, affiliated with the Theory of Computing group at CSAIL.
 He is interested in principled tools for statistical data science, with a focus on settings that are common in settings of modern data analysis (high-dimensions, robustness, and privacy).

-He will be a Simons-Berkeley Research Fellow at the Simons Institute for the Theory of Computing for the fall 2018 semester program on Foundations of Data Science and the spring 2019 semester program on Data Privacy: Foundations and Applications.
+He was a Simons-Berkeley Research Fellow at the Simons Institute for the Theory of Computing for the fall 2018 semester program on Foundations of Data Science and the spring 2019 semester program on Data Privacy: Foundations and Applications.

-Chengnian Sun will be joining the David R. Cheriton School of Computer Science as an Assistant Professor in July 2019.
+Chengnian Sun joined the David R. Cheriton School of Computer Science as an Assistant Professor in August 2019.

-Chengnian's research interests are in software engineering and programming languages, focusing on techniques, tools and methodologies for improving software quality and developers’ productivity.
-He has a PhD in Computer Science from National University of Singapore and a Bachelor of Software Engineering from Northeastern University in China.
+Chengnian’s research interests are in software engineering and programming languages, focusing on techniques, tools and methodologies for improving software quality and developers’ productivity.
+He has a PhD in Computer Science from National University of Singapore.

 Olga Veksler's research interests are in developing robust and efficient algorithms that automatically interpret visual information.
 In particular, she is interested in visual correspondence (stereo, motion) and image segmentation.
 Optimization techniques are of fundamental importance to computer vision problems.
 In her research, she finds graph algorithms and dynamic programming particularly useful for efficiently solving optimization problems arising in vision.